 Even though he was only a one-term president (1889-1893), some big things happened during B. Harrison’s administration including the Sherman Anti-Trust Act ( limiting unfair practices of big business), electricity was installed in the White House and a record number of six states joined the union (North and South Dakota, Washington, Montana, Wyoming and Idaho).

-Here are some random facts about our 23rd president:
+Here are some random facts that are collected by the Denver Slip and Fall lawyer that tells more about our 23rd president:

 Apparently a sort-of germaphobe, Harrison wore gloves to protect himself from infection.
 Many people described him as stand-offish.